• Skip to primary navigation

 kinship in india images family

 In India in general perspective, we have “clan exogamy” and “caste endogamy”.
 There are cases that have different clans and these clans have different lineages.
-In common ancestor of lineage member is a common and known person by everyone but in common ancestor of the clan has a supernatural being.
-All the members of a clan are distributed over different areas and that is why they do not find the common interest among each other.
+In the common ancestor of a lineage member is a common and known person by everyone but in a common ancestor of the clan has a supernatural being.
+All the members of a clan are distributed over different areas and that is why they do not find common interest among each other.

 Clans facilitate a foundation for corporate functions, love on the premise of the group, in marriage qualification inside a given standing is resolved.

-It is believed that kinship is basically a vital part of social organization also at the same period it set division with regards to the inheritance of property.
+It is believed that kinship is basically a vital part of the social organization also at the same period it set division with regards to the inheritance of property.
 There is a reason which hampers the lineage unity and results in conflicts between members.
 The rivalry between brothers or argument between father and son all are been observed.

 Iravati Karve’s Study on Kinship in India